gar1t/e2/doc/tutorial.rst

 We already have the database support -- so plugging this in later will be easy!

-And finally, here's the logic for handling replies:
+Finally, here's the logic for handling replies:

 .. literalinclude:: ../examples/mydb/src/mydb_client_handler.part.3
    :language: erlang
    :lines: 55-57

-You're probably sick of these trivial, short functions!
+You're probably sick of these short, trivial functions that use other short, trivial functions!

 Let's take a moment to review why we write code this way:

-- Short, focused functions are easier to read and understand
+- Short, trivial functions are easier to read and understand
-- Short, focused functions solve trivial problems
+- Short, trivial functions usually solve trivial problems
-- Trivial problems are easy to solve
+- Trivial problems are easy to solve!

-The real problem is of course finding problems that are trivial to solve.
-Most problems in software development are initially hard.
-But by working to break the problems into smaller, integral sub problems, we can eventually get to the point we're solving those elusive easy ones!
+The real problem is of course finding problems that are trivial.
+Most problems in software are initially hard.
+But by working to break the problems into smaller, integral sub problems, we can eventually get to the point we're just solving those elusive easy ones!

-That's exactly what we've been doing here in building a database!
-By systematically thinking about concrete, solvable problems, we slowly but surely chaining together trivial solutions that add up to something quite complex.
+That's exactly what we've been doing here in building a database.
+By systematically thinking about concrete, solvable problems, we slowly but surely chain together trivial solutions that add up to something quite complex.

-But enough philosophy -- let's finish our code!
+Confucius say, "Enough philosophy -- let's finish our code already!"

 Here's the last piece of our nearly finished task module: